cristianglezm/EvoGarden/README.md

 -   **Inspect Individuals**: Click on any cell to inspect its occupants.
 A selection panel appears if multiple actors are present.
 View detailed, real-time stats for any actor and start tracking them directly from their dedicated details panel.
 -   **Interactive 3D Flower Viewer**: Generate and view a 3D model of any flower from its genome in an interactive modal viewer.

+## 🔬 Key Concepts

+EvoGarden is more than just a visual simulation; it's a complex, self-regulating digital ecosystem.
+Understanding these core concepts will enhance your experience:

+1.  **The Circle of Life**: The entire ecosystem is a closed loop.
+Birds eat insects, creating nutrient-rich droppings.
+Insects also die of old age, leaving corpses that decompose into nutrients.
+These nutrients are then absorbed by flowers, which heal and grow stronger.
+Healthy flowers can then support a larger insect population, which in turn supports the birds, completing the cycle.

+2.  **Dual Genetic AI**: Evolution is at the heart of EvoGarden.
+    *   **Flowers**: Their visual appearance, health, stamina, toxicity, and resilience to weather are all determined by a unique genetic code.
+    *   **Insects**: They also possess a genome that dictates their preferences for certain flower traits.
+They actively seek out flowers that best match their genes, creating an evolutionary arms race between predator and prey.

+3.  **Environmental Pressure**: The garden is a dynamic environment.
+The four seasons bring cyclical changes in temperature and humidity, while random weather events like heatwaves and cold snaps introduce sudden challenges.
+Flowers and insects that evolve to be resilient to these changes will have a significant survival advantage.

+4.  **Ecosystem Balance**: The simulation actively works to prevent ecological collapse.
+If the insect population booms, the engine will spawn predatory birds.
+If the insect population crashes (leaving birds with no food), an apex predator (the eagle) may be introduced to cull the bird population.
+If flowers grow too dense, an herbicide plane is deployed.
+This creates a constantly shifting balance of power.

 ## 🔬 Simulation Deep Dive

 ### Performance & Architecture